yasassri/Puppet-Scripts/ESB-4.8.0/README.md

 How to run the Scripts
 -----------------------

+1. Install puppet agent 3.X + (Puppet Master is not required)
-1. Clone the repository.
+2. Clone the repository.
-2. Do the required changes in the esb_4.8.0_deploy.pp  file in the param class.<br>
+3. Do the required changes in the esb_4.8.0_deploy.pp  file in the param class.<br>
   <i>Note : When specifying the product pack location make sure the product packs are unzipped and make sure the .zip files are not in the same directory.</i><br>
 3. Specify what are the nodes that is required in the "deploy Class".
 For e.g:
     If you need to deploy all the nodes including ELB and ESB. the deploy class will look like following.